What A Resume Should Look Like

 Know your audience: Various professions have distinct color preferences.
 For creative roles, vibrant hues convey flair and originality, while Resumes meant for corporate or formal positions should have more neutral tones, reflecting professionalism and trustworthiness.

-Align with your personality: Colors reflect your own brand and personality, so choose hues aligning with your style, values, and goals.
+Align with your personality: Colors reflect your own brand and personality, so choose hues that align with your style, values, and goals.
 For example, if you’re an energetic person, go for warm tones like red, orange, or yellow – or, if you consider yourself more conservative and calm, consider using cool shades like blue, green, or purple.

 What kind of information do you have?
-It’s super important that the colors you choose completement your resume’s content while emphasizing key details.
+It’s super important that the colors you choose complement your resume’s content while emphasizing key details.
 Use hues that establish contrast and structure, with solid or dark tones for titles to set them apart.
 You can also experiment with using light or patterned shades to make text easier to read.

 For example: